Stock Research

 Overall, the Indian home services industry comprises three types of players:

-Online full-stack platforms – Digital platforms like Urban Company connect customers with service providers online.
+1. Online full-stack platforms – Digital platforms like Urban Company connect customers with service providers online.
 Some specialise in a single category, like beauty or home services, while others, cover multiple categories on a single platform.
 These companies onboard, train service professionals and provide the tools or products needed to deliver their services.

-Offline organised players – Offline organised players are structured businesses like appliance manufacturers with service dealerships, painting companies, and cleaning agencies that offer home services.
+2. Offline organised players – Offline organised players are structured businesses like appliance manufacturers with service dealerships, painting companies, and cleaning agencies that offer home services.
 Beauty home services are largely absent in the offline organised segment.

-Unorganised local providers – These are small businesses or individual professionals, such as local salons, electricians, plumbers, cleaners, gardeners, etc., providing home services to the customers.
+3. Unorganised local providers – These are small businesses or individual professionals, such as local salons, electricians, plumbers, cleaners, gardeners, etc., providing home services to the customers.

-Indian home services industry split (%) - Finology Recipe Blog
+Indian home services industry comprises three types of players | Finology Recipe

 Source: RHP